brian-team/brian2modelfitting/docs_sphinx/inferencer/index.rst

    by using deep neural networks which is trained in parallel with neural density estimator.

-The ``Inferencer`` class, in its core, is a fancy wrapper around the ``sbi`` package where the focus is put on inferring the unknown parameters of the single-cell neuron models defined in Brian 2 simulator.
+The `~brian2modelfitting.inferencer.Inferencer` class, in its core, is a fancy wrapper around the ``sbi`` package,  where the focus is put on inferring the unknown parameters of the single-cell neuron models defined in Brian 2 simulator.

 Neural density estimator
 ------------------------

-There are three main estimation techniques supported in ``sbi`` that the user can take the full control over seamlesly by using the ``Inferencer``:
+There are three main estimation techniques supported in ``sbi`` that the user can take the full control over seamlesly by using the `~brian2modelfitting.inferencer.Inferencer`:

 #. sequential neural posterior estimation (SNPE)
 #. sequential neural likelihood estimation (SNLE)